 Romans 7:12 (KJV) Wherefore The Law is Holy, and The Commandment Holy, and just, and good.

 So what is Paul saying?
 He’s saying The Law and The Commandments are perfect and Holy – no fault can be found in them.
-However there is one BIG PROBLEM – man CANNOT OBEY THEM and has never obeyed them.
-Man in the weak fleshy condition is incapable of keeping The Law or The Commandments.
+However, there is one BIG PROBLEM – man CANNOT OBEY THEM and has never obeyed them.
+A weak, fleshy man cannot keep The Law or The Commandments.
 So why do Graceless Judaizers think the opposite is the case?
-Why and how do they think that man can achieve the impossible?
+Why and how do they believe that man can achieve the impossible?
 In the Holy Scriptures, does it state that man will one day (sometimes never LOL) obtain the ability to OBEY The Law and The Commandments?
-It ain’t their folks!!
-Nowhere in The Holy Scriptures does it say that man will one day OBEY The Law or The Commandments.
+It isn’t their folks!!
+Nowhere in The Holy Scriptures does it say that man will one day OBEY The Law or The Commandments?
 Yes, he will follow Yahshua Messiah willingly and voluntarily, but not obediently.
-Furthermore, this is a question I had put to these wretched Judaising people a hundred and one times before and never once received an answer.
-How can they give an answer, there isn’t an answer other than simple Faith in Yahshua Messiah, to which they can never humble themselves.

 Matthew 11:13 (KJV) For all The Prophets and The Law prophesied until John.